Sindh Police: Vehicles

 The most common vehicles used by the Sindh Police are:

 Toyota Hilux Single/Double cabin (REVO/Vigo version), Toyota Corolla (2010-2018 version), Mohafiz Internal Security Vehicle, APCs, troop carriers, water cannons.

-The Sindh Police is not known to use any aircraft; however, there have been rumours that the police use locally produced UAVs such as the SATUMA Jasoos, for reconnaissance.
+The Sindh Police uses drone technology to combat criminals within the region.
+The models they use remain unknown however it is suggested that they use the SATUMA Jasoos, for reconnaissance or other activities.